caseif/cNES/README.md

 - No APU support
 - Attributes are a bit buggy on the left edge of the screen
-- PPU memory access is not cycle-accurate (it's done as a single operation at the moment)
-- Interrupt timing is imperfect
+- PPU timings are juuust a little bit off
 - No support for color masking
+- MMC3 implementation is a bit buggy
+- Many games are broken in one way or another (see [compatibility list](COMPATIBILITY.md))
+  -

 ### Planned Features

 - APU support
 - More mapper implementations
-- Cycle accurate memory access for PPU fetching
 - Color masking support

 ### Non-goals